Is Next Year a Hit or Flop? Official Box Office Record & Profit Analysis

 Detailed Financial Report

-Next Year, released in 2014, entered the cinematic marketplace as a Drama film.
+In the competitive landscape of 2014, Next Year debuted as a Drama film with significant commercial expectations.
 The production path for this project involved significant capital, with a reported budget of approximately $1.4M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for Next Year has culminated in a worldwide gross of approximately $861.0K.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of -40%.
-Despite the hype, the ticket sales faced headwinds, resulting in a total that fell short of the necessary threshold for theatrical profitability.
+The underwhelming numbers suggest a disconnect with the intended audience, limiting the film's potential for a long theatrical life.

 Profitability & Verdict